Munachi96/Munachi96/README.md

 <h2 align="left">About me</h2>

 I am a certified and highly competent Data Analyst with extensive expertise in EXCEL, SQL, and POWER BI.
 I possess exceptional skills in team collaboration and providing unwavering project support. <br><br>As a driven and detail-oriented professional, I am passionate about utilizing data to drive business performance and enhance customer experience.
-I have a strong ability to leverage data mining and data visualization to create actionable insights and develop effective solutions to business challenges.</h4>
+I have a strong ability to leverage data visualization to create actionable insights and develop effective solutions to business challenges.</h4>

 ###